 Category Definition of category Basis for recognition of ECL provision Stage 1 Borrowers have a low risk of default and a strong capacity to meet contractual cash flows.
 12-month ECLs (Where the expected lifetime of an asset is less than 12 months, expected losses are measured at its expected lifetime.)
-Stage 2 Loans for which there is a significant increase in credit risk; as significant increase in credit risk is presumed if interest and / or principal repayments are more than 30 days past due.
+Stage 2 Loans for which there is a significant increase in credit risk; a significant increase in credit risk is presumed if interest and / or principal repayments are more than 30 days past due.
 Lifetime ECLs - not credit impaired Stage 3 Interest and / or principal repayments are 90 days past due, borrowers with bankruptcy or properties repossessed.
-Lifetime ECLs - credit impaired Write-off There is no reasonable expectation of recovery on the delinquent interest and / or principal repayments.
+Lifetime ECLs - credit impaired

+Category Definition of category Basis for recognition of ECL provision Write-off There is no reasonable expectation of recovery on the delinquent interest and / or principal repayments.
 Asset is written off